vivCoding/vivCoding.github.io/pages/blog/2024-01-13_website-journey.md

 It's not so vanilla with TailwindCSS, but eh.
 Vanilla enough.

 ## Issue #1: JS Types

+Not a major issue, just a minor inconvenience that I had with developing.

 I've used [JSDoc types](https://jsdoc.app/tags-type) in the past for really small projects, since this typing feature is already embedded into VSCode and it's pretty easy to add types using comments.
 However, I realized that as I added more JS to my project, it got really cumbersome and looked messy.
 For example, in order to annotate a type for a variable/function, you have to write a comment on a separate line above it.